Dining Room Style Guide

 Transitional style marries traditional with contemporary.
 While transitional uses the classic lines of traditional style, the colors are usually more contemporary.
 Transitional style embraces soft lines and comfort without the fuss or ornateness of traditional styling.

 This style offers a lot of freedom and flexibility when it comes to furniture choices.
-With transitional style, you can incorporate pieces from many other styles to create a design that reflects you.
+With a more transitional style, you can incorporate pieces from other styles to create a design that reflects your personality.

 The main aspect of this style that should not be overlooked is scale.
 Take heed to not incorporate too many oversized pieces.
 Large pieces will overpower the focal point of the room - the dining table.

-One of the fastest growing design styles is Coastal.
-Coastal design draws its influence from, as one might guess, coastal areas.
+One of the fastest growing design styles, Coastal design draws its influence from, as one might guess, coastal areas.
 There are a variety of coastal styles.
-Rooms decorated in coastal style are characterized by a love of ocean hues and sun-bleached white decor and the incorporation of natural materials and fabrics and natural light.
+Rooms decorated in coastal style are characterized by a sea of ocean hues, sun-bleached white decor and the incorporation of natural materials.